Berenika14/Berenika14/README.md

  -----------------------------------------------------------------------------------------------------
 ☞ I am a Full Stack Developer.
 Web Development calls to my passions : it integrates creativity and problem solving and I am allowed to break it to improve the code (in a different Git Branch, of course).I love applying responsive design methods and watching my page shrink into mobile screens and still looks amazing.
 Such a random satisfying feeling.
 I just can't get enough.
 I am eager to learn programming skills that will help team success  through creativity, problem solving and hard work.

+🌱 I’m looking to collaborate and build smart solutions for businesses

 **My values:**